'Game Of Thrones' Season 8, Episode 5: 'Let It Be Fear'

 Jon attempts to call his men to get the hell out of this hell of a city; they run toward the gates.

 Arya returns to consciousness covered in ash; it's eerily quiet.
 I'm just going to note that from this point on, the episode plays with Sept.
-11 imagery; I'll leave it to the many thinkpieces that will be written over the next few days, by smarter people than me, to unpack exactly what we're meant to do with that.
+11 imagery; I'll leave it to the many think pieces that will be written over the next few days, by smarter people than me, to unpack exactly what we're meant to do with that.

 Arya finds some citizens – including the mother and daughter from before — huddling together inside a building, and convinces them they need to keep moving.